Course Code: GES605

 Brian Hall is an engineer and AI programmer at Midway Amusement Games.
 He currently works on advanced AI algorithms for an upcoming action-adventure console title.
 He has also designed and written parametetric airport generation software for SimAuthor Inc, as well as a real-time CLOD terrain system using real-world satellite imagery and elevation data.
 Previously, Hall was a senior engineer at Accurate Automation Corporation, where he developed real-time learning systems for detecting pilot-induced oscillations in aircraft.

 David Bourg is a naval architect and marine engineer.
 He performs computer simulations and develops analysis tools that measure things such as hovercraft performance and the effect of waves on the motion of ships and boats.
 He also teaches ship design, construction, and analysis at the college level.
 In addition to his practical engineering background, Bourg owns a computer game development and consulting company, Crescent Vision Interactive.
-Current projects include a massive multiplayer online role-playing game and several Java-based multiplayer games.
+Current projects include a massively multiplayer online role-playing game (MMORPG) and several Java-based multiplayer games.

 To enroll in this course, you need to have a reasonable familiarity with computers and a background in high school-level mathematics is strongly recommended.
 No prior game or graphics programming experience are necessary.
 The Video Game Design and Development course is for you if you seek a professional career as a game developer.
 It's also well-suited for enthusiastic amateurs and gamers looking to explore this exciting field as a recreational endeavor.

 The instructional materials required for this course are included in enrollment and will be available online.